Why stack ranking is a bigger problem for your employee engagement than you think

 Why some performance management strategies like stack ranking don't work?

-These days, the talent market favors flexibility, professional development, and a supportive but challenging workplace.
+These days, the talent market favors flexibility, encourages professional growth and professional development, and a supportive but challenging workplace.
 But stack ranking encourages traits seemingly antithetical to these: lack of innovation, increased turnover, and problematic workplace culture.

 Here's a closer look at some of the main problems with stack ranking.
 Stack ranking has garnered criticism for several reasons, leading to its widespread rejection by many organizations: